VeraZab/nyc-stats/prerequisites.md

    </br>

+1. In the `dbt/nyc_stats/models`, make sure that the `schema.yml` file matches up with your BigQuery setup.
+Also in `stg_complaints.sql`, make sure that the `source` reference matches up the name of your BigQuery table.
+Also check that all the references to db and tables in the `core` folder are ok.
 1. Push the code to your own remote repository.
 This will automatically (with the help of Github Actions), create a Docker image and push it to Artifact Registry, so that your flows can use that infrastructure when running.
 It will also create a CloudRunJob block in Prefect Cloud. </br>

    ```